ankur512512/devops-springboot/README.md

 helm uninstall restapi
 ```

-We have a ArgoCD application manifest ready in our repo.
+We have an ArgoCD application manifest ready in our repo.
 Simply apply the manifest by using:

 ```bash
 kubectl apply -f argocd/restapi.yml